google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 ```

 The code that you haven't seen before is `style="border:1px dashed red; padding:5px"`.
 The rest should look familiar.
-If not, complete
+If not, complete [Get Started with HTML and the DOM][HTML]
-[Get Started with HTML and the DOM](html) before attempting this tutorial.
+before attempting this tutorial.

 ### Add inline styles {: #inline }

-Inline styles are used to define styles for a single element.
+Use **inline styles** when you want to apply styles to a single element.
+Try it now by adding
-For example, to add a background color to your page's navigational menu:
+a background color to your page's navigation menu:

 1. Copy the following code: